What is informed consent in research?

 Failure to gain full consent for all research subjects could expose your organization to legal issues—and many of them if there is a flaw in the entire consent process.

-The informed consent form is usually the highest legal and scientific standard for proving research participants were competent and engaged voluntarily in the study.
+The informed consent form is usually the highest legal and scientific standard for proving were competent and engaged voluntarily in the study.
 It involves keeping accurate records that prove a research study complies with relevant medical consent regulations and or contract law.

 Above all, conduct your informed-consent-gathering mission to the strictest possible standards.
 Generally, if you can obtain informed-consent forms, do so.
 By anticipating challenges to your consent documentation, you're much less likely to be challenged.